 In the complete absence of any kind of inspection regime, young workers are being shifted from one internship contract to another.
 Few of them will ever get hired full-time, and those that are, are invariably given a short-term contract that, once expired, is replaced by yet another.

 Indeed, so rampant is the problem that it has even caught the attention of the European Commission, which recently blamed the Spanish authorities for their slack oversight of companies’ internship practices.
-It recommended a complete overhaul of a system which has led to the creation of a dual labour market for young workers in which many end up trapped on an endless carousel of internships and precarious jobs.
+It recommended a complete overhaul of a system which has led to the creation of a dual labor market for young workers in which many end up trapped on an endless carousel of internships and precarious jobs.